dportik/SuperCRUNCH/README.md

 + Automate multiple sequence alignment using Clustal-O, MAFFT, Muscle, and MACSE.
 + Generate accession tables for supermatrices, for all genes and species included.
 + Relabel GenBank sequences using species names, accession numbers, and/or voucher codes.
-+ Trim alignments using trimAl or a custom trimming routine
++ Trim alignments using trimAl or a custom trimming routine.
-+ Convert fasta format to phylip and nexus
++ Convert fasta format to phylip and nexus.
-+ Concatenate any number of fasta or phylip alignment files to create concatenated alignments
++ Concatenate any number of fasta or phylip alignment files.
+Outputs a concatenated alignment, data partitions, and counts of loci for all species included.
 + And many other tasks!